310mc/https-310mc.github.io-tl/source/_posts/scout/dollhouse.md

 {% endbubble %}

 {% bubble Tsumugi %}
-Me, too… There was a similar trick in the mystery novel I read…
+Me, too… There was a similar trick in the detective novel I read…

 If you read it diagonally… no, in the opposite direction…?
 {% endbubble %}